uranian throne

 "So that they don't start to accuse him of 'trancing'?"
 Eyes raised to the ceiling, Hyala burst out, "Great skies above!
 Everyone in the city knows Nyav is a nebulee.
 Nobody needs it explained that it's that, that makes him half-dazed.
 Certainly not any work-trance."

 In the moment's silence that followed, she regretted that she had used the hammer of logic to pulverize the backgrounder's stupid anxiety.
-Zhavad's concern about 'trancing' could be code for something else.
+Zhavad's concern about the now-condemned practice of 'trancing' could be code for something else.
 Some real cause for worry.
 "Sorry," Hyala added, to take the sting from her previous words, "please go on."
-(She might miss some important bit of information if her manner caused the girl to dry up.)
+(Musn't cause the girl to dry up.
+Might miss some important bit of information.)

 "I'm scared they may say," suggested Zhavad timidly, "that anyone who looks lazy and dopey is a bad influence, tempting people to work less hard."